harithmanoj/Enhance/README.md

 * Check if bits are high in a variable (also constexpr).
 * Check if value is within bounds (also constexpr).
 * Signum function and inclusive_ration (also constexpr).
+* getOrdinalIndicator returns "th", "st", "nd" "rd" according to argument passed.
+* signExtend extends the string format of a numeral by prepending '0' s

 _______________________________________________________________________________
 ## Diagnose
 _______________________________________________________________________________